GWLab-UML/Protocols/Oyster_maintenance/Algae_Culturing.md

 13. Outside of the hood, use the mallet to lightly tap down the rubber stopper to ensure a tight seal

 In the oyster room—
 13. Place the carboy on the bottom shelf and attach the airline to the air pump system
 14. Make sure the carboy is bubbling and then release the clamp on the exhaust
+15. Attach a label onto the carboy with the algae species name, date, and source

+**Don't forget to update the [Algae Tracker spreadsheet](https://docs.google.com/spreadsheets/d/1UBeluqx4SQUdaInXP4of0siFTtXhhd97nKfENCC8lmE/edit?usp=sharing)!**
+For the Carboy ID, the letter represents each new carboy made from a flask and the number is the re-bloom count.

+## Re-blooming an Existing Carboy
+Goals:
+- Give the algae more space and nutrients to continue to grow
+- Keep the stock as sterile as possible to prevent bacteria contamination (which leads to algae die-off as a result of competition for resources)

+Materials:
+- 4L plastic algae jug, bleached
+- 4L DI water
+- 130g Instant Ocean (32.5g/L)
+- 5-10mL glass serological pipette, autoclaved
+- 4mL f/2 media, sterile and kept at 4ºC (1mL/1L *total volume*)
+- 3 rubber connectors, bleached
+- Air filter

+Steps:
+Outside of hood—
+1. Measure out Instant Ocean and add to plastic jug, immediately cover with lid
+2. Fill with DI water, immediately replace lid
+3. Swirl jug until dissolved

+In the hood—
+4. Uncap jug, close the hood, and UV sterilize for 5 minutes
+5. Add f/2 media and screw on lid

+In the oyster room—
+6. Connect the carboy siphon tube to one of the tubes coming out of the plastic jug lid using a clean rubber connector
+7. Detach the airline from the stopper of the carboy and attach it to the "inflow" end of the air filter with a clean rubber connector
+8. Attach the other end of the air filter to the plastic jug lid using a clean rubber connector
+9. The contents of the plastic jug should now be flowing into the carboy
+	- Elevating the plastic jug will help things move faster (gravity!)
+10. When finished, submerge everything in the 5% bleach bath for 15 minutes followed by the DI bath for 10 minutes, and then air dry before putting all the pieces away

+**Don't forget to update the [Algae Tracker spreadsheet](https://docs.google.com/spreadsheets/d/1UBeluqx4SQUdaInXP4of0siFTtXhhd97nKfENCC8lmE/edit?usp=sharing)!**
+For the Carboy ID, the letter represents each new carboy made from a flask and the number is the re-bloom count.
 ## Cleaning an Old Carboy
 Goals:
 - Make sure we always have sterile carboy materials on hand